k11n/konstellation/website/docs/konstellation/principles.md

 ## Abstraction with extensibility

 In order to simplify complex systems, we create abstractions as software engineers.
-Sometimes, the abstraction becomes the only way to interact with that complex system, and it becomes limiting.
+We believe the right type of abtractions would make the common case much less painful, but yet does not make it opaque so it becomes impossible access the underlying engine.

-We believe in extensible abstractions, where the abstraction applies to the common uses cases, and yet does not prevent access to the underlying engine.
+Konstellation achieves this with its operator and Custom Resource Definitions.
+While it drastically simplifies what's involved in creating and managing apps, it does so by managing underlying native Kubernetes resources.

-While Konstellation is an abstraction on top of Kubernetes, you may still use raw Kubernetes and create resources directly with `kubectl`; it doesn't take away any of the existing functionality of Kube.
+You can access and inspect the Kube resources created by Konstellation, and they will continue to function in absense of the Konstellation operator.

 ## Reproducibility and undo